dbayardAWS/kinesis-labs/immersionDay/Lab2firehose/Part1UI.md

 ![screen](images/Picture6.png)

 * Enter a unique name for the Delivery stream name, eg, nyc-taxi-trips.
-For “Source”, choose “Direct PUT or other sources” as a lambda function would be used to feed events to the Kinesis Data Firehose delivery stream.
+For “Source”, choose “Direct PUT or other sources” as we will be using a lambda function to feed events to the Kinesis Data Firehose delivery stream.
 Click Next.

 ![screen](images/Picture7.png)